joshuapaling/ruby-atm-microcourse/readme.md

 This is the last exercise of the day, and it's intended to challenge you.
 We'll be writing a function to handle withdrawing money from an ATM.

-We'll be pairing, and using TDD (which you learned about earlier), but all the tests have been written for you, already, so you can focus on the code itself.
+We'll be pairing, and using TDD (which you learned about earlier), but all the tests have been pre-written for you, so you can focus on the code itself.

-You'll also get a little experience with the 'red, green, refactor' cycle:
+You'll also get a little experience with the *'red, green, refactor'* cycle of TDD.
-*red: * your tests fail
-*you write some less than perfect code*
-*green: * your tests now pass
-*you go back and refine the code you wrote*
-*refactor: *

 We'll start simple, but ramp the difficulty up pretty steeply toward the end!

 ### Workflow

-Each step has pre-written tests, to verify your code works.
 For each step, you'll take the following actions:

-a) *Red:* Copy the tests for that step, and paste them over the top of the previous tests.
+**a) Red:** Paste in the pre-written tests for that step.
+Check which ones fail.

-b) *Green:* Modify your code, and re-run the tests, until all tests pass. *Note: some steps have tips at the bottom - make sure to read those.*
+**b) Green:** Modify your code until all tests pass.

-c) *Refactor:* See if there are any edits you can make to ensure your code is as clean and easy to understand as possible. *(You might like to call a mentor over to see if they have any tips)*

-d) Some steps have discussion points.
-Discuss them - they'll help you moving forward.
+**c) Refactor:** See if there are any edits you can make to ensure your code is as clean and easy to understand as possible.
+Some steps have discussion points.
+Discuss them with your pair - they'll help you moving forward.

-e) Repeat.

 ### Step 1